Who said that B2C newsletters are only promotional? Ecommerce companies send out business emails also.

 I really love it and thank them for this feature.

 Yes!
 You should add videos to your emails.
-This is the shortest way to share the news when you have much to say.
-A short, one-minute video would attract much more views than 10-minute text.
+This is the shortest way to share the news when you have something to say.
+A short, one-minute video would attract much more views than a 10-minute text.